 Erected by Ice Age Park and Trail Foundation.

 Location.
 43° 11.578′ N, 88° 20.789′ W. Marker is in Monches, Wisconsin, in Waukesha County.
-Marker is at the intersection of County Route E and County Route Q,K, on the right when traveling south on County Route E. Touch for map.
-Located at the trail head of the Ice Age Trail Monches Segment.
+Marker is at the intersection of County Route E and County Route Q,K, on the right when traveling south on County Route E. Located at the trail head of the Ice Age Trail Monches Segment.
+Touch for map.
 Marker is in this post office area: Hartford WI 53027, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Monches (approx. half a mile away); Plainview School No. 4 (approx. 3.4 miles away); Martin C. Weber, Sr. (approx. 3.6 miles away); Village of Merton (approx. 3.6 miles away); Holy Hill (approx. 3.6 miles away); First Baptist Church Of Merton (approx. 3.9 miles away); Beaumont Hop House (approx. 4.4 miles away); Stone Bank (approx. 4.7 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Monches (approx. half a mile away); North Lake (approx. 2.8 miles away); Plainview School No. 4 (approx. 3.4 miles away); Martin C. Weber, Sr. (approx. 3.6 miles away); Village of Merton (approx. 3.6 miles away); Holy Hill (approx. 3.6 miles away); First Baptist Church Of Merton (approx. 3.9 miles away); a different marker also named First Baptist Church Of Merton (approx. 3.9 miles away).

 Related marker.
 Click here for another marker that is related to this marker.
 First Kindergarten marker

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 10, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 908 times since then and 33 times this year.
+This page was last revised on December 30, 2019.
+It was originally submitted on September 10, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,059 times since then and 83 times this year.
 Photos: 1, 2. submitted on September 10, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.